Cosmelan, SPF & Laser Melasma Treatment

 Laser melasma treatment is effective to fade unwanted hyperpigmentation.
 However, melasma removal often requires a combination of approaches, including melasma cream, laser and sun protection.
-Though considered a tricky pigmentation, recent advances in laser technology and picosecond lasers have revolutionised treatment over the past years.
-Lasers have become a cornerstone of the melasma treatment plan.
+Recent advances in laser technology and picosecond lasers have revolutionised treatment over the past years, though considered a tricky pigmentation.
+As a result, lasers have become a cornerstone of the melasma treatment plan.
 Not only do they help break down the pigment, but they reset the melanin-producing cells in the skin to reduce recurrence.
-Laser treatment of melasma can be combined with peel and skincare such as Cosmelan to go a more thorough treatment approach.
+For a more thorough treatment, laser treatment of melasma can be combined with peel and skincare such as Cosmelan.

-Chloasma is a pregnancy pigmentation that develops by the same mechanism.
-It is also called the pregnancy mask.
+Chloasma is a pregnancy pigmentation that develops by the exact mechanism.
+Therefore, it is also called the pregnancy mask.
 In contrast, it is best to adopt a wait and see approach for chloasma.

 Melasma Treatment – 3 Step Process